-Our day concludes with a farewell lunch at the Botanical Restaurant, housed in Museum No. 1 with stunning views to Palm Lake.
+Our day concludes with a farewell lunch at the Orangeryl Restaurant, with stunning views over the gardens.
 The remainder of the afternoon is free for you to explore London at your leisure.
 (Overnight London) BL

 Day 11: Friday 24 May, London, Tour Ends

 - Airport transfer for participants departing on the ASA ‘designated’ flight

 The tour ends in London.
 Participants travelling on the ASA ‘designated’ flight will transfer to the airport to take their flight home to Australia.
 Alternatively, you may wish to extend your stay in London.
 Please contact ASA if you require further assistance.
 B